percona/postgresql-docs/docs/telemetry.md

 # Telemetry and data collection

 Percona collects usage data to improve its software.
 The telemetry feature helps us identify popular features, detect problems, and plan future improvements.
+All collected data is anonymized so that it can't be traced back to any individual user.

 Currently, telemetry is added only to the Percona packages and to Docker images.